 Add a Union All Report

-There are two ways to add a Union All Report to the Metric and Dataset Builder:
+To add a Union All Report to the Metric or Dataset Builder:

 Please note you must have at least two reports in the builder to add a Union All Report.